-Last year, we visited a Portuguese restaurant at the back of a tennis court in Marrickville.
-For this week's Local Knowledge, we jumped a few suburbs further west to a much-loved bakery, with only two things on the counter.
+In 2014, we visited a Portuguese restaurant at the back of a tennis court in Marrickville.
+For this week's Local Knowledge, we jumped a few suburbs further west to a much-loved bakery.
 Belmore Lebanese Bakery (BLB) serves Lebanese flat breads topped with za’atar, cheese or minced lamb, and fatayar, doughy Lebanese empanadas stuffed with spinach and onion or cheese.
 These and coffee, which are the same things you’ll find in a bakery in Lebanon, are what patrons come here for.
 “We are very traditional in what we do,” says Eddie Zanbaka, BLB’s baker and owner.

 The proof is in his clientele.
 While we tear into a pizza-like lamb flat bread and a labne and tomato-stuffed za’atar roll, a elderly couple walks in.
 Zanbaka embraces them and says they’ve been regulars since the beginning.
 They smile, chat, order a flat bread and leave.
 This happens over and over again.